firefly-cpp/succulent/README.md

   - export: true # false by default
 ```

 To export the data, send a GET request (or navigate) to [http://localhost:8080/export](http://localhost:8080/export).
+To export password-protected data, append the password parameter to the request URL: `?password=password`.
 The data will be downloaded in the format specified in the configuration file.

 ## 🔑 License